PG-13 (professional wrestling): History

 In the United States Wrestling Association in the early 1990s, Jamie Dundee turned on his father and became J. C. Ice, a rapper.
 Dundee formed a tag team known as PG-13 with Wolfie D. PG-13 dominated the USWA tag team division throughout the mid-1990s, winning the USWA Tag Team Championship on sixteen occasions.
 After losing to Bill Dundee, PG-13 were obliged to leave the USWA.
 They returned shortly thereafter under masks as The Cyberpunks, with Dundee known as "Ice" and Wolfie D known as "Fire".
 After some time, The Cyberpunks unmasked and reverted to being PG-13.

 In a September 1995 TV taping of Monday Night Raw, PG-13 appeared with the World Wrestling Federation, appearing in two broadcasts, the latter against tag team champions The Smoking Gunns.
 They then re-appeared at Survivor Series 1996 as members of the Nation of Domination.
-They rapped to the ring with the Nation until June 1997 when they were released, PG-13 then began appearing with Extreme Championship Wrestling, where they became known for goading the audience and their opponents.
+They rapped to the ring with the Nation until June 1997 when they were released.

+PG-13 then began appearing with Extreme Championship Wrestling, where they became known for goading the audience and their opponents.
 They wrestled The Dudley Boyz, The Eliminators, Spike Dudley, and Mikey Whipwreck, having Jason in their corner.

-In the early 2000, PG-13 wrestled briefly for World Championship Wrestling, appearing mainly on WCW Thunder.
+In 2000, PG-13 wrestled briefly for World Championship Wrestling, appearing mainly on WCW Thunder.
 They frequently had matches with The Jung Dragons and 3 Count.
 Subsequently, PG-13 appeared with Memphis Wrestling.

 In early 2010, PG-13 reunited winning the tag team titles in Showtime All-Star Wrestling from Derrick King Enterprises at SAW Unfinished Business.

 On February 5, 2011, PG-13 appeared in Corydon, Indiana, wrestling for XCW.